Sup2point0/Assort/Ultraman/Ultraman Infinity.md

 Infinity Neo Calibur

-« “Since I don’t really need it anymore, I guess... you can have it.” »
+> *Since I don’t really need it anymore, I guess... you can have it.*

 Features

 Abilities
 Techniques
-*
+-

 Finishers
-*
+-